F41zK4r1m/HackTheBox/Escape.md

 ## Privilege Escalation:

-To get root flag I have to escalate my privileges from Ryan to the Administrator user.
-I started with checking Winpeas but didn't get any useful info to escalate my privilege.
+In order to obtain the root flag, I needed to elevate my privileges from Ryan to the Administrator user.
+I started by running Winpeas, but it didn't provide any useful information for privilege escalation.

-After failing to get possible vector to escalate my privilege I moved on to check vulnerable certificates after which I can impersonate the Administraor user.

-I used 'Certify' to enumerate for vulnerable certificates while following this [guide](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/from-misconfigured-certificate-template-to-domain-admin) for the enumeration & exploitation purpose.
+Since the initial approach didn't yield any results, I decided to explore vulnerable certificates as a potential vector for impersonating the Administrator user.
+I used 'Certify' tool for enumerating and exploiting vulnerable certificates, following this [guide](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/from-misconfigured-certificate-template-to-domain-admin).

-I download the compiled 'Certify.exe' from this [Github repo](https://github.com/r3motecontrol/Ghostpack-CompiledBinaries).
+To perform the enumeration and exploitation, I downloaded the compiled 'Certify.exe' from this [GitHub repository](https://github.com/r3motecontrol/Ghostpack-CompiledBinaries).

-To search for the vulnerable certificate I used this command:
+For searching vulnerable certificates, I used the following command:

 ```
 .\certify.exe find /vulnerable /currentuser